The Singleton

 "What do I do."

-Jeff felt something tighten behind his sternum.
-He could not have told you what.
+Jeff felt something tighten behind his sternum and could not have filed it under any name he owned.

 "Tell me."